Water canister: Design

 Water canisters are made in many different sizes, with some of the most common volumes for household use being for example 5 L, 10 L, 20 L or 25 L. There are no common standardized shapes or sizes.
 Some canisters are for example designed to easily and sturdily be stacked on top of each other.
 Stackable water container typically have thicker walls to handle the added weight of being stacked on top of each other.
 There are also designs which are collapsible and can be folded when not filled with a liquid.

 Water canisters often have a carrying handle for easier carry.
 Some canisters are marked with several lines (for example in liters) to indicate the current amount of liquid, but there are also canisters without any level markings.
 Water canisters are usually made out of plastic, for instance polyethylene or high-density polyethylene, while caps and taps often are made of polypropylene or polyethylene.
 Some canisters have air vents which can be opened to avoid sloshing while emptying the container.

 Large water canisters may require a bung wrench to be opened (similar to barrels).

-Square containers (here around 25 L) can be stacked more efficiently than cylindrical contains for transport.
+Square containers (here around 25 L) can be stacked more efficiently than cylindrical containers for transport.

 Cylindrical water jugs of the type used on water dispensers (typically around 15-30 liters).

 People in Uganda filling up water canisters (here around 5-20 L).

 Intermediate bulk containers can be used as larger water canisters, typically holding around 1000 liters.